resquino88/instructions_md/README.md

 * On your desktop, right-click and select "New" -> "Text Document"
 ![Alt text](5.png)
 * Completely rename the file to **hello_world.py**
 > The file extension should not be a .txt file.
-If a message appears saying that the file might become unusable, click yes.
-This message ensures that file was renamed correctly.
+If a message appears saying that the file might become unusable, click "Yes".
+This message guarantees that file was renamed correctly.

-Open VS Code
+### Step #5: Open VS Code
+* In the Windows search feature (bottom left corner) search "Visual Studio Code" and click it to open the application

 Step through how to get to file
 	Trust
 Open file and add print(“Hello World”)